SparkPost/java-sparkpost/README.md

 <a href="http://sparkpost.com"><img src="https://www.sparkpost.com/sites/default/files/attachments/SparkPost_Logo_2-Color_Gray-Orange_RGB.svg" width="200px"/></a>

+You can sign up for a Stripe account at https://sparkpost.com

 # SparkPost Java SDK

 Use this repository in Java applications to easily access the SparkPost Email APIs in your application.